 8.6.4 TLS-Profile Handling

-A MG may be requested for support of more than one TLS domain.
-For different TLS domains different behaviours of the TLS implementation may be required.
+A MG may be requested to support more than one TLS domain.
+For each such TLS domain different behaviour of the TLS implementation may be required.
 For each TLS domain those requirements are defined by a “TLS domain profile”.
 Generally the TLS domain profile must be provisioned on the MG.
-The property TLS-Domain-Profile Identifier (dpid) is used to refer to a TLS domain profile.
-This property must be aligned between the MG and the MGC, as the MGC will use it to indicate to the MG which TLS domain profile will be applicable for a creation of a TLS endpoint in the MG.
+The property TLS Domain Profile Identifier (dpid) is used to refer to a TLS domain profile.
+This property must be aligned between the MG and the MGC, as the MGC will use it to indicate to the MG which TLS domain profile will be applicable for the creation of a TLS endpoint in the MG.

 The TLS related parameters and procedures supported by the TLS implementation in the MG are referred to as “MG TLS profile”.

 On creation of a TLS endpoint in the MG the intersection of the applicable TLS domain profile and the MG TLS profile will be build.
 This intersection is called the TLS endpoint profile.
-It defines the TLS related parameter and procedures the MG will use to establish the TLS session for the endpoint.
+It defines the TLS related parameters and procedures the MG will use to establish the TLS session on the endpoint.

 Figure 1 illustrates the relation between the profiles.